SBKala/WeatherAPI/README.md

 # WeatherAPI
-An application that gives temperature information when the city name is typed.
+An application that allows you to learn the temperature information of any city.
 I tried to containerize the application but it has failed.